Gio99c/gio99c.github.io/ai-news.md

 Daily digest of what's happening in AI and tech.

-> **How this works**: GPT-4.1 searches the web each morning and picks the stories that matter to practitioners.
-All summaries link to original sources.
+> **How this works**: OpenAI searches the web each morning and curates stories that matter to practitioners.
+Real sources, real URLs, no hallucinations.

 ---